 Why is fast checkout important?

 Nowadays, nothing turns a customer away more effectively than slow checkout.
 What’s even worse, it might give off the impression that something shady is going on.
 The fewer steps there are to checkout, the less time your customers have to get frustrated and change their minds.
-By focusing on the checkout experience, you have the opportunity to capitalize on upselling others, complementing products and services that can help improve the overall shopping experience.
+By focusing on the checkout experience, you have the opportunity to capitalize on upselling others, and complementing products and services that can help improve the overall shopping experience.

 How to improve your online store's checkout?